hasura/skor/README.md

-# pg_notify_webhook
+# Skor

-`pg_notify_webhook` is a utility for PostgreSQL which calls a webhook with row changes as JSON whenever an INSERT, UPDATE or DELETE event occurs on a particular table.
-It comprises of a PostgreSQL trigger function and a C binary called `skor` that listens to database notifications and invokes the webhook with a JSON payload.
+`skor` is a utility for PostgreSQL which calls a webhook with row changes as JSON whenever an INSERT, UPDATE or DELETE event occurs on a particular table.
+It comprises of a PostgreSQL trigger function and the C program `skor` that listens to database notifications and invokes the webhook with a JSON payload.

 ## When to use
 - When you want to trigger an action in an external application when a table row is modified.